felipeguilhermefs/selene/docs/pages/login.md

 1. *OK:* User should be logged in and redirected to [Books Page](./books.md)
 1. *Error:* Error should pop up in [Login Page](./login.md)

-### Requirements
-- *Email*
-  - 200 max length
-  - Email format
-  - should exist in DB
-- *Password*
-  - 8 min length
-  - 200 max length
-  - Server should compare raw with salt and pepper